Emotion (Carly Rae Jepsen album): Writing and development

 Madonna, Prince and Cyndi Lauper were cited as major influences on the creation of Emotion.

-Due to her dissatisfaction with Kiss's constrained timeframe of two months, Jepsen went into Emotion with the intent of crafting a project that was authentic and allowed her to approach different avenues.
+Due to Jepsen's dissatisfaction with her previous album Kisss constrained timeframe of two months, Jepsen went into Emotion with the intent of crafting a project that was authentic and allowed her to approach different avenues.
 Whereas Kiss was developed in an acquiescent manner, as Jepsen was simply grateful for the opportunity, Emotion was spurred by her desire to take more creative control.
 Jepsen commented that much of the album is about "trying to get some power back" after exiting a relationship and subsequently settling down in New York.
 She sought to channel a "heart-on-your-sleeve sensibility" reminiscent of 1980s pop music after attending a Cyndi Lauper concert in Japan.
 These themes were further explored through "old-school" Prince and Madonna records on morning runs before Cinderella rehearsals: "What I loved was how potent some of those [1980s] lyrics were—how heart wrenching, how everyone's tea leaves are just right there on their sleeve.
 In music today, everything is a little more coy, but I wanted that romance and that fantasy, and I think that a lot of people [my] age do."

-"['80s music] was kind of an escape from reality.
+"[1980s music] was kind of an escape from reality.
 There's a bit of fantasy on the album in that we've heightened everything–heightened the love and heightened the drama. [...]
 I would tell the people I worked with, 'I want that feeling, that yearning, that uhhhhh.'
 And they were like, 'OK, you grunted.
-I think we get it.'"
+I think we get it.

 An epiphany came to Jepsen after finishing "Emotion", the album's title track, where she found that a 1980s pop sound, combined with a more "alternative" production, was what she had been seeking.
 This fashioned the album's direction entirely–Emotion developed as a midway point between the "pure" pop she recorded in Los Angeles and the indie-folk effort that was scrapped in New York.